axelarnetwork/gmp-forecaller/README.md

 > :warning: Please make sure to never publish the `config.yml` file.

-Since the service supports running on both `mainnet` and `testnet`, there're separate configuration sections for each network.
+There're separate configuration sections for each network; `mainnet` and `testnet`.
 Please set up and modify the parameters in the network section the application is running on.

 There're two main configurations under each network section.
 - `forecall` is the general condition when to trigger the service.
 It applies to all supported chains specified separately in `chains`. `forecall` comprises three parameters.